 Since I didn’t have calipers large enough to measure the diameters this project called for, I made them.
-I simply nailed and glued two 1 x 2s to a cross piece, with the target diameter established between them.
+I nailed and glued two 1 x 2s to a cross piece, with the target diameter established between them.

 Once the taper was turned, I wanted to make sure I kept a true and straight line from top to bottom.
 Instead of doing the sanding by holding the sandpaper in my hand, I wrapped the paper around a 2 x 2.
 The block guaranteed that my line remained straight.

 With the outside complete, I defined the wall thickness and started hollowing the interior.
-My intention is to leave a column between the tailstock and the turning and hollow around it.
-This is such a deep and narrow turning–and all end grain, I’m not sure a chuck will provide enough bite to hold it, so I’m going to keep it between centers.
+I intend to leave a column between the tailstock and the turning and hollow around it.
+This is such a deep and narrow turning–and all end grain, I’m not sure a chuck will provide enough bite to hold it so that I will keep it between centers.